Liftric/cognito-idp/README.md

 #### Typescript

-All methods return a [Promise](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+All methods return a [Promise](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise)<T> object.

 ### Errors

 Request related exceptions are of type `IdentityProviderException`.
-They contain the http `status` code, eventually the AWS specific exception `type` and the `message`.
+They contain the http `status` code and the `message`.
+Common AWS exceptions are implemented as subclasses.
+In case that we don't have implemented the exception type it will default to ´IdentityProviderException.Unknown´, which will contain the AWS exception `type`.

 Network related exceptions (e.g. no internet) are of type `IOException`.